nitrico/LastAdapter/README.md

 ## Features

-* Supports multiple item types
+* Does it support multiple item types?
+Yes
-* No need to write a RecyclerView.Adapter
+* Do I need to write a RecyclerView.Adapter?
+No
-* No need to write any RecyclerView.ViewHolder
+* Do I need to write any RecyclerView.ViewHolder?
+No
-* No need to notify changes on the adapter
+* Do I need to notify changes on the adapter?
+No
-* No need to modify your model classes
+* Do I No need to modify my model classes?
+No
-* Very fast - doesn't use reflection
+* Very fast / doesn't use reflection
 * Tiny size: 20 KB